The Fast and Spurious: Developer Productivity with GenAI: Introduction

 \section{Introduction}

-With the rapid growth of Generative AI (GenAI) tools across diverse domains, software development has emerged as one of the earliest and direct adopters \cite{zakharov2025ai}.
-Fueled by the AI hype, GenAI tools have quickly spread in developer communities \cite{nguyen2025generative}.
-As per the 2025 Stack Overflow Developer Survey, nearly 84\% of developers already use or plan to use GenAI tools \cite{Shimel2025AIAdoption}.
-This rapid adoption is driven by a widespread belief that GenAI can boost productivity \cite{yu2025paradigm}, yet it remains to be seen whether GenAI \textit{genuinely make development faster, or does it merely create a spurious sense of progress?}
+Generative AI (GenAI) tools have experienced rapid growth, with software development emerging as an early adopter~\cite{zakharov2025ai,nguyen2025generative}.
+According to the 2025 Stack Overflow Developer Survey, nearly 84\% of developers use or plan to use GenAI tools \cite{Shimel2025AIAdoption}.
+This rapid adoption is driven by a widespread belief that GenAI can boost developer productivity \cite{yu2025paradigm}, yet there is limited evidence to understand if GenAI improves the overall productivity, or merely creates a spurious sense of speed.

+To ensure that any observed productivity gains are real and sustainable, it is necessary to consider how GenAI integrates with software engineering (SE) practices.
+Without clear process safeguards, GenAI may shift work effort without reducing it---or worse, introduce new forms of technical debt and developer burnout.
+For example, \citet{moreschini2026evolution} showed that GenAI can incur prompt engineering debt and explainability debt, leaving teams with code that may ``work'' but lacks clarity, testability, or adaptability.
+Similarly, \citet{feng2025gains} demonstrated that GenAI adoption can heighten burnout by increasing job demands on developers.
+Thus, achieving productivity gains with GenAI requires alignment with established SE rigor and empirical investigation.
+In this context, integrating GenAI into software development is not just a tooling decision, but a socio-technical design challenge~\cite{feng2025charting}.

-The evidence of GenAI’s impact on productivity remains mixed.
+The evidence of GenAI's impact on productivity is mixed.
 While GenAI tools such as GitHub Copilot and ChatGPT have been reported to automate routine tasks and improve efficiency \cite{peng2023impact, ziegler2022productivity}, \citet{tong2025slow} found that developers completed tasks 19\% slower when using AI, and \citet{vaithilingam2022expectation} observed higher task-failure rates and no significant improvement in completion time.
 Such inconsistencies likely arise because existing studies often scope their study to particular development activities or narrow productivity metrics rather than taking a comprehensive view.

-Measuring productivity in software development is not a simple task, given its multifaceted nature \cite{forsgren2021space}.
-It is not only about the volume of output, but also includes work quality, psychological well-being, team collaboration, uninterrupted focus, and satisfaction with work \cite{storey2019towards, forsgren2021space, rodriguez2012empirical}.
-Without examining how GenAI influences these dimensions of productivity, organizations may overestimate its benefits and overlook emerging risks.
-To fill this gap, we ask
+However, productivity in software development is a multi-dimensional socio-technical system \cite{forsgren2021space}.
+It is not simply measurable by the output volume.
+It includes long-term work quality, psychological well-being, team collaboration, uninterrupted focus, and satisfaction with work \cite{storey2019towards, forsgren2021space, rodriguez2012empirical}.
+When organizations optimize one dimension, they may inadvertently create other constraints.
+Understanding these inter-dependencies is critical for sustainable GenAI adoption.